romanchechyotkin/seq-db/docs/en/13-architecture.md

 would be out of sync and won't be (automatically) synced.
 The only given guarantee is that a write operation will succeed only having at least RF replicas saved on disk.
-This optimization allows seq-db to have a higher than alternatives ingestion throughput with the obvious price of the possible inconsistencies of retrieval and aggregation queries. seq-db was designed as a database for logs/traces with this tradeoff in mind.
+This optimization allows seq-db to have a higher than alternatives ingestion throughput with the obvious price of the possible inconsistencies of histogram and aggregation queries. seq-db was designed as a database for logs/traces with this tradeoff in mind.